Shanu998/FORENSIC-DATA-ANALYSIS/README.md

 # FORENSIC-DATA-ANALYSIS
-AN INVESTIGATIVE ANALYSIS OF THE MURDER OF AN ART COLLECTOR 'ROLAND GREENE' USING SQL ANALYTICAL SKILL
+AN INVESTIGATIVE ANALYSIS OF THE MURDER OF AN ART COLLECTOR 'ROLAND GREENE' USING SQL

 ## INTRODUCTION